-Traditionally, the main approach for accessing images was based on formulating and serving textbased queries.
+Traditionally, the main approach for accessing images was based on formulating and serving text-based queries.
 Many of the early image retrieval systems were concept- (or text-) based utilising bespoke indexing schemes [Rasmussen, 1998] and overlapped substantially with the areas of databases and information science.
 Still images have unique meaning and properties that provide the basis for retrieval by users.
 For example, on considering the meaning of pictorial images, Panofsky [1955] categorised fine art images based on the "who, what, where and when" search paradigm and by the modes: iconography (specific requests), pre-iconography (general requests), and iconology (abstract images).
 Iconography describes a picture's actual subject matter (the what); iconology describes its deeper artistic or religious meaning (the why).
 Other authors such as Eakins and Graham [1999] have also discussed the categorisation of image attributes into various levels or strata.
 Pictures can therefore be described by their physical attributes (e.g. a picture of a dodo) and/or attributes of their subject (e.g. a picture of an extinct bird).

 The main approach for accessing images is based on formulating and serving text-based queries which match between a user's query and image description.
 Rasmussen [1997] refers to descriptions of subject attributes as concept-based and Goodrum [2000] refers to descriptions based on texts associated with the images (e.g. captions, web pages) as text-based.
 There are many instances when images are associated with some kind of text semantically related to the image (e.g. metadata or captions); examples include collections such as historic or stock-photographic archives, medical databases, art/history collections, personal photographs (e.g. Flickr.com) and the Web (e.g. Yahoo!
 Images and AllTheWeb.com).
-Other attributes typically associated with an image which can be searched include date, time and information derived from the photographic equipment itself (e.g. the Exif63 data provided by modern digital cameras).
+Other attributes typically associated with an image which can be searched include date, time and information derived from the photographic equipment itself (e.g. the Exif69 data provided by modern digital cameras).

 Retrieval of images based on descriptions is typically through keywords (mostly derived from textual information accompanying an image) and controlled vocabularies associated with subject attributes.
-Searching with free-text (most keyword searches enable users to perform free-text search) or controlled vocabularies has shown to be an effective method of searching image repositories [Markkula & Sormunen, 2000; Rorvig: 1988].